bxdn/advent-of-go/README.md

 If you, for instance, wanted to print only year 2019 day 5 part 2, you could run `go run . -y 2019 -d 5 -p 2`

+As a shorthand, you can also use `-n` (now) if you want to use the current day and year.

 ### Generating Solution Stubs
 In order to stub out a day of Advent of Go, provide the `-g` flag with the `-y` and `-d` flags, to provide a year and day.